giuliojiang/nepress/doc/messages_client.md

 ### Request a new session

-Can request manually a new session token, for example when the previous session has expired
+Can request manually a new session token, for example when the previous session has expired.
+If `token` is `null`, or an expired token, the server will send a new token for the client.

 ```javascript
 {